blinkseb/theta/utils2/doc/source/common-parameters.rst

 The option ``global check_cache`` enables / disables cache checking in the method `theta_auto.Run.run_theta`: with check caching disabled, ``run_theta`` will always execute :program:`theta` locally, even if a matching result .db file is found in the "analysis/cache" directory.

 ``main n_threads`` configures the number of threads used for theta.
 Note that this option has no effect for CLs limits.
+This multi-threading operates on the level of passes ``n``.
+Therefore, in case ``n==1``, it is not beneficial to use more than one thread.

 The ``minimizer`` section controls aspects of the minimizer(s) used in theta. ``strategy`` selects a minimizer algorithm.
 The default value "fast" should be a reasonable choice in most circumstances.
 In this setting, a chain of 4 minimizers is used: first root's minuit is tried.
 If it fails, a Markov Chain